 I ended up setting our snowman on a small, circular mirror.
 It looked a little bit like our snowman was standing on ice.
 The other thing you will enjoy about your snowman when you are done, is that it looks beautiful at night with a light on the back of it.

-For More Winter and Holiday Craft Ideas, Check Out the Ideas Below…
+For More Holiday and Winter Craft Ideas, Check Out the Ideas Below…

 Looking for more adorable winter craft ideas?
 These cube decorations are simple to create (trust me – I made them with over a hundred children in kindergarten!) and they are inexpensive too.
 Four to choose from and they also make wonderful ornaments.

 For More Activities To Do with Kids Any Time of the Year…